Cincinnati vs. Xavier: Sportsbook promo codes, odds, spread, over/under - December 9

 Cincinnati vs. Xavier Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup on individual sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup available on several sportsbooks.

 |Favorite